 If making customers feel special keeps them coming back to your facility, then making your staff feel special will keep them coming to work!

 Recognize employees that go above and beyond.
-Give special acknowledgement to team members that “wow” customers or those that are always extra cheerful or positive.
-Reward kindness and joy, and your facility will become a place people look forward to working at.
+Give special acknowledgment to team members that “wow” customers or those that are always extra cheerful or positive.
+Reward kindness and joy, and your facility will become a place people look forward to working for.